Lithuanian accentuation: Syllable weight

+Heavy syllables can be either stressed or unstressed.

-In mixed acute diphthongs beginning with /i or u, the acute mark is replaced by a grave; this reflects the fact that, in the standard language (but not in some dialects), the first part of the diphthong is short.
+In mixed acute diphthongs beginning with /i/ or /u/, the acute mark is replaced by a grave; this reflects the fact that, in the standard language (but not in some dialects), the first part of the diphthong is short.
 In complex diphthongs, the acute accent is marked by an acute ´ diacritic over the first letter and the circumflex by a tilde ˜ over the second letter.
 This indicates a perception that the letter is stronger in some way.
 For example, a higher pitch or a longer or louder sound, depending on the dialect and speaker.
 Stressed short vowels are marked by a grave diacritic `.

 Stress

 Stress is free and can occur on any syllable of the word.
 However, it rarely occurs more than four syllables before the end of the word.
 Some nouns and adjectives have fixed stress, that is, an accent remains on the same stem syllable in all the inflections.
 Other nouns and adjectives have mobile stress where the accent moves from place to place, particularly between stem and ending.
 In each declension of the noun or adjective, there are four accent classes, one fixed and three mobile, all with different patterns of movement.

 Stress is a complex of various acoustic features, particularly loudness (strength and intensity).
 Other features such as duration, spectrum and pitch, are of lesser importance in normal speech.

-The frequency of syllables stressed at various positions from the ends of words varies: the last syllable is stressed 28.67% of the time; the second last, 53.22% of the time (most commonly); the third last, 16.10%, the fourth last, 1.86% and the fifth last, 0.15% (least commonly)., which means that despite the apparent freeness of accentuation, more than 97% of words are in fact stressed on one of the last three syllables.
+The frequency of syllables stressed at various positions from the ends of words varies: the last syllable is stressed 28.67% of the time; the second last, 53.22% of the time (most commonly); the third last, 16.10%, the fourth last, 1.86% and the fifth last, 0.15% (least commonly)., which means that despite the apparent freedom of accentuation, more than 97% of words are in fact stressed on one of the last three syllables.
 The most distant syllable that can be stressed is the sixth.